lucaszprado/ai-engineering/user_rules.md

 ---

-## Software architecture
+## Software architecture Principles
-- Follow Ruby on Rails best practices regarding code organization:
+- Ruby on Rails best practices regarding code organization:
    - MVC
    - Helpers
    - Initializers
    - and so on....
-- BE DRY -> Don't repeat yourself
+- SOLID principles
-- Use whenever as possibile separation of the concerns principle
+- Don't repeat yourself - DRY

 ---

-## Documentation
+## Code Documentation
-When proposing your code, please aldo document you suggestions following the YARD standard.
+Use the YARD standard for code documentation

 ---